chakrabomb/blockchain-developer-bootcamp-final-project/README.md

 ## Dap-upz ($DAPZ)

 Dap-upz is a game for anyone who has an Ethereum wallet.
-Everyday you and a friend can exchange wallet addresses and use the two addresses together (w/ the date and time of the roll) to roll a pseudo-random number.
+Dap-up your friends on-chain and have the chance to get token rewards in $DAPZ for rolling lower against a daily challenge number.
+Dap-up new people to have more chances to win every day and have the chance to become Bruhs if you both roll below the challenge.
+Everyday you and a friend can exchange wallet addresses and the smart-contract uses the two addresses together (w/ the date and time of the roll) to roll a pseudo-random number for each of you.
 Depending on the outcome of you and your friends rolls you each have the chance to win $DAPZ token rewards.

 ### How to play